-Home » Breakfast » Lemon Blueberry Zucchini Bread
+Home » Breakfast » Blueberry Zucchini Bread With Lemon Glaze

 Sharing is caring!

 If you’ve ever planted zucchini before, then you know it grows fast!
-And when that time of year rolls around and I’ve got zucchini taking over my countertop, my favorite way to use a lot of zucchini up is with zucchini bread!
+And when that time of year rolls around and I’ve got zucchini taking over my countertop, making this sweet lemon and blueberry zucchini bread with lemon icing is my go-to recipe.

 To create this recipe, I used America’s Test Kitchen’s “Zucchini Bread” recipe as a base.
 The original recipe has the best proportions and ingredients of any zucchini bread recipe I’ve used over the years.
-I just made some zesty adjustments for this blueberry bread version, omitting any of the cinnamon and spices you normally see.
+I just made some zesty adjustments for this zucchini bread with blueberries version, omitting any of the cinnamon and spices you normally see (like in my Zucchini Banana Bread Recipe), and adding lots of lemon.

-Why You’ll Love This Blueberry Zucchini Bread Recipe
+Why You’ll Love This Blueberry Lemon Zucchini Bread Recipe

-• A no mixer recipe.
-You don’t need to break out any mixers, the whole recipe can be made by hand.
+• You don’t need to break out any mixers, the whole recipe can be made by hand.

 • This is a 1 loaf zucchini bread recipe.
 Perfect for if you don’t have the freezer or counter space for 2 loaves.

-• It’s the best way to use up extra zucchini!
-This delicious zucchini bread is the perfect solution for the times you have too much zucchini and need to use it up!
+• This delicious zucchini bread is the perfect solution for the times you have too much zucchini and need to use it up!

 • This zucchini bread is also a great way to sneak in some extra veggies for the kids!

-How To Make A Blueberry Zucchini Bread With Lemon Glaze
+How To Make A Blueberry Zucchini Bread With Lemon Icing

 Makes 1 9×5″ Loaf